inobulles/bob/README.md

 ### Testing

-Bob is a true-to-life science guy in a labcoat! 🧪
+Bob is a bona fide science guy in a labcoat! 🧪

 To test a project with Bob, run:

 ```console